 Excel has a built-in feature for separating text into different cells and it is known as Text to Columns.
 It is very good and easy to use.

 - You should first ensure that you have an empty column to the right of the range containing the data for separation (like in the image above).
 If not, the Text to Columns feature will warn you that it will overwrite the contents of this column.
+Alternatively, you can also specify a destination cell in the final step of the Text to Columns wizard.

 - Select the range containing the data you want to separate.